- When the antivirus is blocking PowerPoint, you won't be able to open your presentation.

 This can be really devastating especially if the night before, the presentation worked just fine, and you probably even rehearsed, timed it and your workmates gave it a thumbs up.

-Sometimes, presentations may not open but send back an error message saying Your antivirus software has blocked the file you were trying to open, then you go blank and don’t understand why this would happen.
+Sometimes, the antivirus is preventing PowerPoint from opening the presentations and you get an error message saying Your antivirus software has blocked the file you were trying to open, then you go blank and don’t understand why this would happen.

 This happens when your antivirus program and its signature files are out of date, thus prevents or blocks files from opening, including your presentations.

-When you get the antivirus blocking PowerPoint error, there are some quick fix solutions to help you restore it, as well as fix the problems based on the error message, and get back to your presentation in good time.
+When you get the PowerPoint antivirus error, there are some quick-fix solutions to help you restore it, as well as fix the problems based on the error message, and get back to your presentation in good time.